GoogleChromeLabs/browser-fs-access/README.md

 Read more on the background of this module in my post [Progressive Enhancement In the Age of Fugu APIs](https://blog.tomayac.com/2020/01/23/progressive-enhancement-in-the-age-of-fugu-apis/).

+## Live Demo

+See the library in action: https://browser-nativefs.glitch.me/.

 ## Usage Example

 The module feature-detects support for the Native File System API and